feathersui/feathersui-starling/documentation/help/markdown/text-field-text-renderer.md

 textRenderer.textFormat = defaultFormat;

 var downFormat:TextFormat = new TextFormat( "Helvetica", 20, 0x343434 );
-textRenderer.setTextFormatForState( Button.STATE_DOWN, downFormat );
+textRenderer.setTextFormatForState( ButtonState.DOWN, downFormat );
 ```

-We didn't provide separate font styles for other states, like `Button.STATE_HOVER` or `Button.STATE_DISABLED`.
+We didn't provide separate font styles for other states, like `ButtonState.HOVER` or `ButtonState.DISABLED`.
 When the `Button` is in one of these states, the `TextFieldTextRenderer` will fall back to using the value we passed to the `textFormat` property.

 ### Using embedded fonts